yctsai96/MLproject/README.md

- # Income Prediction Project
+ # Income Prediction and Marketing Segmentation Analysis

-This project builds machine learning models to predict high-income individuals and performs customer segmentation analysis.
-The workflow includes data preprocessing, classification modeling, threshold optimization, SHAP interpretation, and clustering.
+This project builds machine learning models to identify high-income individuals and performs customer segmentation for marketing strategy.

 ---